OpenWaterFoundation/owf-infomapper-coagtransfer/web/content-pages/about.md

 # About the Colorado Agricultural Water Transfer Project and Website #

-The [Open Water Foundation (OWF)](http://openwaterfoundation.org) is a nonprofit social enterprise that develops open source software and open data solutions to make better decisions about water.
+This website has been developed by the [Open Water Foundation (OWF)](http://openwaterfoundation.org), which is a nonprofit social enterprise that develops open source software and open data solutions to make better decisions about water.

 The Colorado Agricultural Water Transfer website provides access to cross-jurisdictional datasets and visualizations related to agricultural water transfer in Colorado.